Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 4. 'MyDeDugger'-task for start and debug of the application .
 > These tasks could be automated.

-The output should then look like this:
+The output of the 4 different operations should look like this:
 <div align="left">
   <br>
  <img src="Img\TasksDone.png" width="800" hight="800"> <br><br>